TadNodir/BackeryRoll/README.md

 The recipes indicate which raw materials a player needs to prepare a dish.
 As well each player receives a profit for the production, which is indicated in the number of gold pieces.
 The raw materials used (flour), eggs (egg), milk (milk) come exclusively from the player's stock.
-(See the 2. picture).
+(See the 2. picture)(Translation from german: Gericht - Food, Mehl - flour, Eier - eggs, Milch - milk, Gewinn - profit).
 Every player who has prepared all 7 dishes receives 25 gold once.

 A4.
 Market

 The market determines the prices of each of the three raw materials (flour), eggs (egg), milk (milk).
 3. picture shows the initial occupancy of the market at the start of the game.
 The active player can only buy or sell the raw material on the corresponding playing field after rolling the die.
 I.e. Flour on the mill, eggs on the chicken coop, milk on the cow pasture.
-It can be 0 to 5 Units of every commodity exist in the market.
+It can be 0 to 5
+Units of every commodity exist in the market.

 Selling:

-If the active player has produced a resource and wants to sell it on the market, he puts it on the market on the next free space in the column belonging to the raw material (see picture 3).
+If the active player has produced a resource and wants to sell it on the market, he puts it on the market on the next free space in the column belonging to the raw material (see picture 3)(Translation from german: aktueller Preis - current price, Goldstück - golden coin).
 The raw materials are placed from the bottom to up.
-Used in the table above Now a milk is produced on the field cow pasture and sold at the market, this is placed on the 3rd row of the milk column.
+Used in the table above
+Now a milk is produced on the field cow pasture and sold at the market, this is placed on the 3rd row of the milk column.
 Selling a raw material brings in the active player gold piece as a profit.
 The production of a raw material and its sale on the market represent one